트립팝 TripopTripop

 Kuromon Ichiba Market — Osaka's kitchen

-A 600m covered food market with stalls grilling tuna sashimi, scallops, and skewers on the spot.
-Strawberries and Japanese melon are seasonal highlights.
-Many vendors offer samples — graze while you walk.
-Open 9am-6pm.
+600m covered market with vendors grilling tuna sashimi, scallops, and skewers on the spot.
+Strawberries and Japanese melon in season.
+Many vendors offer samples — graze as you walk.
+Open 9am–6pm.

 Day 3 — Move to Kyoto + Fushimi Inari + Kiyomizu-dera + Gion